 FIRST FLOOR: Entering W Osaka

 W Osaka’s facade signage has two reference points.
-The building, at its height boasts a 3-meter tall, backlit warm white W, serving as a reminder that there’s more than one beacon in Gotham.
+The building, at its height, boasts a 3-meter tall, backlit warm white W, serving as a reminder that there’s more than one beacon in Gotham.
 Batman, eat your heart out.
-International travelers can easily place the city landmark, and enjoy RGB backlights which reflect seasonal colors used within the hotel complex itself.
+International travelers can easily place the city landmark and enjoy RGB backlights which reflect seasonal colors used within the hotel complex itself.

-At street level, the covered entrance (porte cochere) is graced with W signage that contains the meticulous of designers, considering hundreds of shiny chrome balls, to grab attention and align to surrounding colors and shapes.
+At street level, the covered entrance (porte-cochere) is graced with W signage that contains the meticulous of designers, considering hundreds of shiny chrome balls, to grab attention and align to surrounding colors and shapes.

 The arrival tunnel acts to serve up a 10x “wow factor” for hotel patrons.
-People used to call something ritzy, which signified class or luxury beyond imagine.
+People used to call something ritzy, which signified class or luxury beyond imagination.
 That word became commonplace around 1910, to reflect on elegant Ritz Hotels which César Ritz opened internationally in the 19th century.
 He was a.
 Swiss hotelier, founding several institutions such as the Hôtel Ritz in Paris or Ritz and Carlton Hotels in London.

-The tunnel floods your visual senses thanks to RGB-LED lighting which changes by season with pink, blue, gold and purple hues.
+The tunnel floods your visual senses thanks to RGB-LED lighting which changes by season with pink, blue, gold, and purple hues.
 Intensity changes between day and night and the metal is white powder coated.

 Once hotel patrons reach the end of the long, arrival tunnel, they are graced with the arrival lobby.
 Check-in is on the 3rd floor, while the spas can be found on the 4th floor.
 A stairway leads to the 2nd floor, where Osaka W meeting rooms and hotel functions are held.

 The Second Floor: Osaka W’s Ballroom and Function Rooms